Make coercion if #=== operator doesn't know what to do

 Here we shouldn't monkeypatch Regexp class and it's good, we can make an error only in our own class MyString.

-#2 Updated by Yukihiro Matsumoto over 1 year ago
+#2 Updated by Yukihiro Matsumoto almost 2 years ago

 - Status changed from Assigned to Rejected